Purchases made through links earn us a small commission, at no extra cost to you.

 I hope that Horseshoe Bend Tours keeps Secret Canyon a small-group experience because I’ve seen too many places lose their magic because of over-tourism.
 It would be a shame for that to happen here.

 Tips for Visiting Secret Canyon

-Tours: Secret Canyon can only be visited by guided tour and Horseshoe Bend Tours has exclusive access.
+Tours: Secret Canyon can only be visited by guided tour and Horseshoe Bend Slot Canyon Tours has exclusive access.

-- Tours usually depart hourly from 8:00 am to 4:00 pm, but this can change depending on daylight hours.
+- There are usually 3-5 tours per day, depending on the time of year.
+Tours typically depart between 9:00 am and 4:30 pm, but this can change depending on daylight hours.
 We went at 9:00 am in early January and as you can see from the pictures, we saw some nice colours but it was still a bit dark in places.
 Maybe there would be more light in the canyon closer to mid-day.

-- Maximum group size is 15 and only one tour group is in the canyon at a time.
+- Maximum group size is now 25 (it was 15 when we did our Secret Canyon tour) and only one tour group is in the canyon at a time.
 You get to spend up to one hour in the canyon.